eclipse/mosaic/README.md

   * Eclipse MOSAIC Simple Network Simulator (communication simulation)

 The project is a Maven based multi-module project and has its child modules organized in three main categories:
-  * MOSAIC RTI: modules provding the runtime infrastructure API and implementation
+  * MOSAIC RTI: modules providing the runtime infrastructure API and implementation
   * MOSAIC Libraries: mathematics, spatial, routing, utilities, communication models, and data exchange
   * MOSAIC Ambassadors: simulators and couplings which integrate first bunch of simulation models to Eclipse MOSAIC